University of Connecticut: Traditions

-Coated with thousands of layers of paint over the decades, "The Rock" is a student tradition dating back to the late 1940s.
-Students repeatedly paint it to promote student events, including dances, pep rallies, student elections, parades, fraternity and sorority functions and a host of other campus activities.
+The main UConn campus is also home to a "spirit rock", which has been painted to promote student events and ideologies since the 1940s.
 The current rock is a portion of a much larger outcropping that was originally located across from the North Campus quadrangle and removed for construction of the Life Sciences building in 1958.
-Forty years later it was put into storage during the UCONN 2000 construction program.
-The Rock was relocated to its present site in 2008.
+In subsequent years, it was put into storage during the UCONN 2000 construction program and later re-located in 2008, 2013 and 2024.

-UConn officials measured the paint's depth with a small drill in fall 2018 and determined 1.25 inches of paint had accumulated on the rock since it was returned to the site in 2008.
+UConn officials measured the paint's depth with a small drill in fall 2018 and determined 1.25 inches of paint had accumulated on the rock since it was placed on that site in 2008.